 It is also possible to turn off notifications from a particular app in Windows 11.
 You will keep receiving desktop notifications from other programs, but specific apps will stop sending notifications to you.
 Perform the following steps to do so:-

 Step 1.
-Open the Settings app and then click on the
+Open the Settings app and then select the

 Step 2.
 Turn On the toggle switch next to Notifications.

 Step 3.
-Under “Notifications from app and other senders,” look for the app/apps from that you don’t want to see any announcements.
+Under “Notifications from apps and other senders,” look for the app/apps from that you don’t want to see any announcements.
 Turn Off the toggle switch next to the program/programs.